Mahanotrahul/blog/_posts/2020-05-9-My-Interview-Experience.md

 We were being evaluated by the Directi people during the test based on our approach and implementation.
 They also asked questions on how to scale this chat box to take it to production level such as database usage, persistent storage use for backup, etc.

 I was able to solve all the three objectives and partially solved the bonus question.
 However, students who solved two questions were also shortlisted for further rounds.
 7 students were selected for interview round.
-Link for server – client programs that I wrote as part of my project: https://bit.ly/2MFXBdz
+Link for server – client programs that I wrote as part of my project: [Project Link](https://bit.ly/2MFXBdz)

 <br><br>